-ApoA-I increases the ATP demand fueled by oxidative phosphorylation.
+apoA-I increases the ATP demand fueled by OXPHOS

-To better characterize ATP homeostasis in astrocytes treated with apoA-I, we determined ATP production by oxidative phosphorylation within the mitochondria and ATP production by glycolysis within the cytoplasm.
-Our calculation (described in the material and method section) of the flux data indicates a higher mitochondrial ATP output (Fig. 4E) and a lower glycolytic ATP production (Fig. 4F) in apoA-I treated astrocytes as compared with BSA-treated astrocytes, resulting in a slightly higher, but not significant total ATP turnover in apoA-I-treated cells (Fig. 4G).
-Calculating the proportions of ATP production from oxidative phosphorylation and glycolysis demonstrated that regardless of treatment, astrocytes utilized mainly oxidative phosphorylation processes to fuel their demand for ATP (Fig. 4H).
-ApoA-I treatment significantly increases the percentage of mitochondrial ATP production contributing to total ATP production in primary astrocytes.
+To better characterize ATP homeostasis in astrocytes treated with apoA-I, we determined ATP production by OXPHOS within the mitochondria and ATP production by glycolysis within the cytoplasm.
+Our calculation (described in the Materials and Methods section) of the flux data indicates higher mitochondrial ATP output (Fig. 4E) and lower glycolytic ATP production (Fig. 4F) in apoA-I-treated astrocytes as compared with BSA-treated astrocytes, resulting in a slightly higher, but not significant, total ATP turnover in apoA-I-treated cells (Fig. 4G).
+Calculating the proportions of ATP production from OXPHOS and glycolysis demonstrated that regardless of treatment, astrocytes utilized mainly OXPHOS processes to fuel their demand for ATP (Fig. 4H). apoA-I treatment significantly increases the percentage of mitochondrial ATP production contributing to total ATP production in primary astrocytes.

-CSL-111 treatment normalizes hypothalamic inflammation and mitochondrial function markers in chowfed apoA-I-/- mice.
+CSL-111 treatment normalizes hypothalamic inflammation and mitochondrial function markers in chow-fed apoA-I-/- mice

-To test the effect of reconstituted HDL on hypothalamic inflammation, groups of 7 months old male apoA- $I^{+/-}$ and apoA- $I^{+/+}$ C57BL/6J mice were randomized according to body weight and body composition and treated once daily via intraperitoneal injection of CSL-111 (150mg/kg) or an equivalent volume of saline (vehicle group) for seven consecutive days.
-In line with our previous findings analysis of circulating cholesterol levels and apolipoprotein profiles revealed a severely reduced circulating HDL particle concentration in apoA-I-/- compared to apoA-I+/+ mice which completely normalized after a week of CSL-111 treatment (Fig. 5A,B).
-Confirming our previous results (Fig. 1C and 1D), deficiency in apoA-I enhances hypothalamic mRNA levels of IL 6 and the astrocyte specific marker GFAP, while not modifying levels of the microglial specific marker iba1 (Fig. 5C).
-Administration of CSL-111 for seven days normalizes these hypothalamic inflammation markers in apoA-I-/- mice fed a chow diet (Fig. 5C).
+To test the effect of rHDL on hypothalamic inflammation, groups of 7-month-old male apoA-I-/- and apoA-I+/+ C57BL/6J mice were randomized according to body weight and body composition and treated once daily via intraperitoneal injection of CSL-111 (150 mg/kg) or an equivalent volume of saline (vehicle group) for seven consecutive days.
+In line with our previous findings, analysis of circulating cholesterol levels and apolipoprotein profiles revealed a severely reduced circulating HDL particle concentration in apoA-I-/- compared with apoA-I+/+ mice, which completely normalized after a week of CSL-111 treatment (Fig. 5A, B).
+Confirming our previous results (Fig. 1C, D), deficiency in apoA-I enhances hypothalamic mRNA levels of IL-6 and the astrocyte-specific marker, GFAP, while not